tomruarol/Google_Coral/docker_set_up.md

         sudo usermod -a -G docker tomas_user

-This will add the user to a Group and will let you run those type of commands without any problem.*
+This will add the user to a Group and will let you run those type of commands without any problem.

+If this does not work (sometimes you might need to logout and login / restart terminal), there is an alternative solution:

+Run the following command in order to avoid having to log in/out all the time:

+        newgrp docker

+After this, run again the add user command:

+        sudo usermod -aG docker $USER

+Where $USER would be the users to add to the docker group (root & tomruarol for example).*

 After this, your terminal should now show your command prompt inside the Docker container.